HananMurrar/ToDoListWeb/README.md

 - Extract it to a folder on your computer

 ##### 4. Open in IntelliJ:
-- Open the IntelliJ, select open then choose the extracted folder
+- Open the `IntelliJ`, select open then choose the extracted folder

 ##### 5. Create this structure:
 ```